monamaret/websearch-mcp/README.md

 # WebSearch MCP Server

-A lightweight Model Context Protocol (MCP) server written in Go that adds web search (DuckDuckGo) to MCP-compatible clients like Tabnine Agents.
+A lightweight Model Context Protocol (MCP) server written in Go that adds web search (privacy-friendly providers with no API keys) to MCP-compatible clients like Tabnine Agents.

 ## What it does (quick overview)
-- Web search via DuckDuckGo with clean, structured results
+- Web search via privacy-friendly providers (Mojeek, DuckDuckGo) with Wikipedia fallback
 - Works out of the box with Tabnine Agents (stdio mode by default)
 - Optional HTTP/WebSocket mode for testing and debugging
 - Single portable binary with multi-platform support